Dale Gibson

 Dale Gibson is a former men's basketball coach at Liberty University (then called Lynchburg Baptist College).
 After leaving coaching, he served as a professor at Liberty where he started the school's Sport Management program.
 Currently he teaches at Tusculum College.

-As a coach, he served as the first assistant basketball coach at Liberty University beginning with the program's launch in 1972.
-Then in 1978, he was named the school's third ever head men's basketball coach.
+Gibson graduated from Lord Botetourt High School in Daleville, Virginia in 1966.
+He played basketball and soccer at Appalachian Bible College and Bryan College.
+After graduating, he spent one season as the head basketball coach at the Lynchburg Christian Academy.
+He then served as the first assistant basketball coach at Liberty University beginning with the program's launch in 1972.
+He became a full time faculty member in 1976 and was named the school's athletic director in 1977.
+In 1978, he was named the school's third ever head men's basketball coach.
 In his second season, he led the Flames to a national championship in the National Christian College Athletic Association.